DollieWP/dollie/core/Extras/commons-in-a-box/readme.txt

 = 1.0.17 =
 * Update plugins: BuddyPress 2.9.4, BuddyPress Docs 2.0.1, BuddyPress Group Email Subscription 3.8.2, BuddyPress Groupblog 1.9.0, BP MPO Activity Filter 1.2.1, BP Reply By Email 1.0-RC6, CAC Featured Content 1.0.9, Invite Anyone 1.3.20
-* Introduce new technique for setting plugin defaults at the time of CBOX setup.
+* Introduce new technique for setting plugin defaults at the time of DOLLIE_SETUP setup.
-* Fix bug that caused BuddyPress Notifications component not to be activated at CBOX setup.
+* Fix bug that caused BuddyPress Notifications component not to be activated at DOLLIE_SETUP setup.
 * Fix bug that causes bbPress topic replies not to go through in certain cases.
 * Theme improvements: Add search form to Members directory and to Manage > Members page in groups.